alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/files_folders_and_paths.md

 # Files, Folders, and Paths

-Find out whether files names, folder names, and paths are available in translation.
-Submit a query if not certain.
+Submit a query if it is not certain whether files names, folder names, and paths are available in translation.